StaffanBetner/StaffanBetner.github.io/_posts/2019-2-20-Simultaneous-GAM-Intervals.md

     ```{r}
    Vc <- vcov(gam_object, unconditional = TRUE)
-   # Removing the last argument might make it work for other regression objects as well, I have not tried
    ```

 2. Extract the model matrix, $X_p$, from the estimated model with a dense evaluation grid, $X_i$ for the smooth(s) of interest.
 Other predictors can be set to a constant.